fabiommendes/sidekick/README.rst

 The `Sieve of Eratosthenes <https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes>` is a simple algorithm for selecting all primes in an list of consecutive integers.
-The list must start with the first prime p (which is obviously 2), and proceed by excluding every p element.
-The next number will be a prime p', which is used to repeat the same procedure until reaching the end of the list.
+The list must start with the first prime p (a.k.a., 2), and proceed by excluding every p element.
+The next valid number will be a prime p'.
+The procedure is repeated with each new prime until reaching the end of the list.

 We will do it like so, except that the initial list of numbers is infinite.